1895

 1980s

-Advances in imaging technology, including CT, MRI and PET scans, help researchers to better diagnose and see tumors, making proton therapy, which requires identifying the precise location of a tumor, a more practical treatment option.
+Advances in imaging technology, including CT, MRI and PET scans, help researchers to better diagnose and see tumors.
+This makes proton therapy, which requires identifying the precise location of a tumor, a more practical treatment option.

 1988